 Due diligence - when a buyer wants to review your assets, they need organized access to financial models, operational data, regulatory filings, and contracts.
 A VDR keeps everything in one place with full visibility into who looked at what.

-Fundraising and investor relations - energy startups and project developers use data rooms to share pitch materials, feasibility studies, and financial projections with potential investors in a controlled way.
+Fundraising and investor relations - energy companies and project developers use data rooms to share pitch materials, feasibility studies, and financial projections with potential investors in a controlled way.

 Regulatory compliance - in regulated sectors like energy and utilities, VDRs serve as a central hub for compliance documentation that auditors and regulators need to access remotely.